László Sepsi: Politehnica Timișoara

-Târgu Mureș / CFR Cluj
+Târgu Mureș and CFR Cluj

 He returned to first league football, playing in the second half of the 2011–12 season for Târgu Mureș, working again with Sabău, but the spell was unsuccessful as they were relegated.

 In June 2012, after his contract expired, Sepsi signed with CFR Cluj for three seasons.
 He played four games in the 2012–13 Champions League group stage as CFR earned 10 points in a group composed of Manchester United, Galatasaray and Braga, which helped them finish third.
 Subsequently, they qualified for the round of 32 in the Europa League, where they were defeated by Inter Milan.

 In February 2014, Sepsi was loaned by CFR back to Târgu Mureș, helping them earn promotion from the second league to the first.
 His transfer to Târgu Mureș subsequently became permanent.
 In the 2014–15 season, he helped Târgu Mureș fight for the title until the last round when they were defeated 2–1 by Oțelul Galați, thus finishing in second place, behind Steaua București.